Books

 Reading Water (Isherat)

-Isherat or reading water is a complex skill through which the weather and water can be understood and its effects predicted by looking for visual signs.
+Reading water is a complex skill through which the weather and water can be understood and its effects predicted by looking for visual and aural signs.
+Isherat means the same thing and was used by sailors before technology developed, often to sail great distances.

 Looking for The Enemy